 Airplanes are noisy at the best of times, but even more so around meal service – perhaps just the time when you’ve finally fallen asleep.
-Again, most airline amenity kits include earplugs, or if they don’t, cabin crew can usually bring you some.
+Again, most airline amenity Janes include earplugs, or if they don’t, cabin crew can usually bring you some.
 However, bring your own, which you’ve previously taken for a test-drive, eradicates all uncertainty.

 Look for earplugs that mould well, and are especially designed to cancel noise.
 Because earplugs, like socks, have a habit of going walk about, those with a connecting cord are handy, as is having a specific, brightly coloured bag or pouch of some sort to stow them in.